NicholasTroutman/DAG_Simulation/README.md

-# IOTA TANGLE SIMULATION
+# DLT SIMULATION

-This is a single- and multi-agent simulation of the IOTA Tangle, as described in the white-paper.
+This is a single-processor simulator of IoT-MANET environments with variable DLT architectures, environments, agent characteristics, and consensus algorithms.

 ## Getting Started